juliadabrowka/dialogbox_frontend_angular/README.md

 Then enter to the project folder by : cd collage and run the command : python manage.py runserver

-The back end should be fired properly.
+The backend should be fired properly.

 ## About the project